cristianae/Circuitry-VR/README.md

 # Circuitry VR

+## How to Run (APK)
+1. Download the APK from the Executable folder.
+2. Install on Meta Quest 3.
+3. Launch the application from Unity in the headset.

+## How to Test
+- Complete the wiring task.
+- Observe flashing lights and audio feedback.
+- Trigger the battery fire (by wiring the positive and negative ends of the battery) and extinguish it.

-## Setup instructions
+## Setup instructions for Unity
-To run this project do the following:
+To open and run this project in Unity, follow the steps below:
-Follow these steps to open and run the project correctly:

 1. Install Unity Hub
    - Recommended Unity version: 2022.3 LTS